MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-674-Federal-Perkins-Loan-Program/subpart-B-Terms-Loans/section-674.33.md

 (ii) An institution may not use Federal funds, including Federal funds from the student loan fund, or institutional funds from the student loan fund to pay for any repayment incentive authorized by this section.

-(g) *Closed school discharge* - (1) *General.* (i) The holder of an NDSL or a Federal Perkins Loan discharges the borrower's (and any endorser's) obligation to repay the loan if the borrower did not complete the program of study for which the loan was made because the school at which the borrower was enrolled closed.
+(g) *Closed school discharge*—(1) *General.* (i) The holder of an NDSL or a Federal Perkins Loan discharges the borrower's (and any endorser's) obligation to repay the loan if the borrower did not complete the program of study for which the loan was made because the school at which the borrower was enrolled closed.

-(ii) For the purposes of this section -
+(ii) For the purposes of this section—

 (A) A school's closure date is the date that the school ceases to provide educational instruction in all programs, as determined by the Secretary;